Kelly Ripa Teaches Ryan Seacrest How To Take A Butt Selfie In A Hilarious Video

 As an example, the funny blonde celebrity flashed a photo of Justin Bieber’s wife, Hailey Baldwin, on a screen.
 The image showed the beautiful model as she struck the right pose in just the right way while on the sartorial runway for this year’s Met Gala.

 Hailey modeled in a backless gown in light pink.
-The fancy, full-length frock clearly showed her matching underwear which were adorned with sparkly letters that spelled WANG, as in Alexander Wang, the designer of her ensemble.
+The fancy, full-length frock clearly showed her matching underwear which was adorned with sparkly letters that spelled WANG, as in Alexander Wang, the designer of her ensemble.

 Seacrest was out of touch when asking what Baldwin had on so Kelly quickly explained she was wearing a thong, adding “Duh,” as she responded to his query.